000MDK/Bookmarklets/README.md

 JS/HTML bookmarklets

 1. Add new bookmark
-2. paste file-content as link
+2. paste file-content as link (view a bookmarklet and use the "copy raw content"-button)

 ## Fullscreen